chgans/qextmouse3d/plugins/sceneformats/3ds/README.txt

-This implementation of 3D studio max file import relies on the library lib3ds available from http://lib3ds.org/
+This implementation of 3D studio max file import relies on the library lib3ds available from http://lib3ds.org/.
+A copy of this library is included with Qt/3D, or you can download and build your own version as described below.

-To enable building and use of the plugin, pass CONFIG+=3ds to qmake
+To enable building and use of the plugin, pass CONFIG+=system_3ds to qmake

 Currently version 1.3 is required.
 Do not use version 2.0 or later as it is incompatible.